Sustainability

 Board Statement

-At CLINT, sustainability is at the core of everything we do.
-We are committed to growing in a responsible manner, delivering long-term economic value, and contributing to the environmental and social well-being of our communities.
-The material ESG factors have been identified and are in line with the CLI 2030 Sustainability Master Plan (SMP), which was refreshed in 2023.
+CLINT is committed to growing in a responsible manner, delivering long-term economic value, and contributing to the environmental and social well-being of our communities.
+The material ESG factors have been identified and are in line with the CLI 2030 Sustainability Master Plan (SMP).
+We have aligned ourselves to the CLI 2030 SMP and steered our efforts on a common course to maximise impact through building portfolio resilience and resource efficiency, enabling thriving and future-adaptive communities, and stewarding responsible business conduct and governance.

-The Trustee-Manager’s Board of Directors (the Board) is responsible for overseeing CLINT’s sustainability efforts and takes ESG factors into consideration in determining its strategic direction and priorities, and it has considered sustainability issues in CLINT’s business and strategy, determined the material ESG factors and overseen the management and monitoring of the material ESG factors.
+The Trustee-Manager's Board of Directors (the Board) is responsible for overseeing CLINT's sustainability efforts and takes ESG factors into consideration in determining its strategic direction and priorities, and it has considered sustainability issues in CLINT's business and strategy, determined the material ESG factors and overseen the management and monitoring of the material ESG factors.
 The Board also approves the executive compensation framework based on the principle of linking pay to performance.
-The Trustee-Manager’s business plans are translated to both quantitative and qualitative performance targets, including sustainable corporate practices and are cascaded throughout the company.
+The Trustee-Manager's business plans are translated to both quantitative and qualitative performance targets, including sustainable corporate practices and are cascaded throughout the Company.

 -